Jacobite rising of 1719: Background

 When the War of the Spanish Succession ended in 1713, Spain lost its Italian possessions of Sicily and Sardinia.
 Their recovery was a priority for Giulio Alberoni, the new Chief Minister, and Sardinia was reoccupied in 1717.
 When Spanish troops landed on Sicily in July 1718, the Royal Navy destroyed the Spanish fleet at the Battle of Cape Passaro, beginning the War of the Quadruple Alliance.

 After the death of Louis XIV in 1715, the 1716 Anglo-French Treaty expelled the Stuarts from France and permitted a smooth succession by George I. The 1715 Jacobite Rising showed they retained significant support, and Alberoni sought to use this to divert British resources from the Mediterranean.
-He devised a plan whereby 5,000 Spanish troops under the exiled Duke of Ormonde would land in South-West England, march on London and restore James Stuart.
+He devised a plan whereby 5,000 Spanish troops under the exiled James Butler, 2nd Duke of Ormonde would land in South-West England, march on London and restore James Stuart.

 Ormonde added another element, based on his involvement in peace talks between Sweden and Russia.
 Charles XII of Sweden was then in dispute with Hanover over territories in Germany, an example of the problems caused by George I's being ruler of both Hanover and Britain.
 A small Scottish force would secure Inverness, allowing a Swedish expeditionary force to disembark; Charles' death in November 1718 ended Swedish participation, and the entire purpose of the Scottish rising.

-Preparations were carried out in Cadiz, while Ormonde and James waited in Coruña.
-A Royal Navy squadron took up station outside Cadiz, watching the Spanish fleet; as the delays continued, Ormonde wrote a series of increasingly pessimistic letters to Alberoni, telling him the plan was no longer viable.
+Preparations were carried out in Cádiz, while Ormonde and James waited in Coruña.
+A Royal Navy squadron took up station outside Cádiz, watching the Spanish fleet; as the delays continued, Ormonde wrote a series of increasingly pessimistic letters to Alberoni, telling him the plan was no longer viable.
 Unlike many of his contemporaries, Alberoni had direct experience of amphibious operations, and historians question whether he ever intended to follow through with the invasion plan.
-In any case, it was only part of a far more ambitious plan to reshape Europe; this included partitioning the Ottoman empire, and replacing the duc d'Orléans, then Regent of France, with Philip V of Spain.
+In any case, it was only part of a far more ambitious plan to reshape Europe; this included partitioning the Ottoman Empire, and replacing Philippe II, Duke of Orléans, then Regent of France, with Philip V of Spain.